-- unable to earn income to support yourself and your dependents for reasons outside your control
+- unable to earn enough income to support yourself and your dependants, and

-- not receiving any other income support pension or benefit
+- unable to receive any other income support payment

 Eligibility & payment rates

-- for reasons outside your control, are not able to earn enough income to support yourself and your dependants
+- are unable to earn enough income to support yourself and your dependants

 Severe financial hardship

 You are considered to be in severe financial hardship if:

 - your total fortnightly income is less than the maximum fortnightly rate of Special Benefit

 - your readily available funds are less than the allowable limit, and

 - there is no other course of action that you could be expected to take to improve your financial position